 We recently sold our Pfizer shares following a long, disappointing performance.

-Fixed income investments are minimized, with the exception of Treasury Inflation-Protected Securities, which make rising payments based on inflation.
+Fixed-income investments are minimized, with the exception of Treasury Inflation Protection Securities, which make rising payments based on inflation.

 The volatility of the stock market is sure to lead to many opportunities as oversold conditions set up short-term recovery moves.